kintohub/kintohub-docs/docs/features/operating/accessing-endpoints.md

 4. Click on the **Configure KintoBlocks** button.

-5. Enable the toggle displayed for **Is this API open to internet**.
+5. Enable the toggle displayed for **Public API & Webhook Access**.

     ![Screenshot](/docs/assets/Public_API.png)

 6. Click on the **Save Changes** button.

-    >Note: After enabling the toggle for **Is this API open to internet** please make sure to redeploy the Project for applying the changes made.
+    >Note: After enabling the toggle for **Public API & Webhook Access** please make sure to redeploy the Project for applying the changes made.

 To perform a public API call, follow the steps mentioned below: